MobiCom23AccuMO/AccuMO/README.md

     # (from the top-level directory)
     python -m server.server
     ```

+    The server will take around 30s to start.
+Proceed after the server prints
+    "Server ready".

 2. On the laptop, run the following command to start offloading the downloaded
    video, replacing `<SERVER_IP>` with the address of the server.
 Make sure to